node-red/node-red.github.io/docs/api/admin/methods/post/flow/index.md

 The runtime will assign a new id for the flow.
 If the provided flow configuration object includes an `id` field it will be replaced and the `z` property of all nodes updated to match.

+All of the nodes in the flow must have unique `id` properties.
+The request will rejected if any of the `id`s are already in use.

 ### Response